DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

-Local authorities (LAs) and academy trusts will [own these devices](/devices/distributing-devices) and will need to support their users.
+Local authorities (LAs), academy trusts and schools will [own these devices](/devices/distributing-devices) and will need to support their users.

 The Department for Education’s delivery partner, XMA, will provide local admin passwords for Windows devices, so that you can reset the devices to add your own settings.

-For support with 4G wireless routers key contacts (the person that completed your device forecast) can access [a support portal](https://computacenterprod.service-now.com/dfe).
+For support with 4G wireless routers, key contacts (the person that completed your device forecast), technical contacts can access [a support portal](https://computacenterprod.service-now.com/dfe).
+If you ordered after August 2020 then anyone with a TechSource account can request this support.
 They can also share access with colleagues.

 ## Support for schools, young people and families

-LAs and academy trusts need to provide support for end users – schools, children, young people and families.
+Where devices are owned by LAs and academy trusts, they will need to provide support for end users – schools, children, young people and families.

+Where devices are owned by schools, they will need to provide support to the pupils they loan them to.

-Those providing support in LAs and academy trusts should be able to solve general IT problems (such as password resets) so that the end user can continue with their day as soon as possible.
+Those providing support should be able to solve general IT problems (such as password resets) so that the end user can continue using their device as soon as possible.

-## Support for local authorities and academy trusts
+## Support for local authorities, and academy trusts

-XMA will support LAs and academy trusts.
+XMA will support the LAs, academy trusts and schools that own the devices.
 Their technical service desk can:

-* provide local admin passwords to remove Microsoft Intune
+* provide local admin passwords and BIOS programs to remove Microsoft Intune
-* help you manage Mobile Device Management (MDM) and Cisco Umbrella settings
+* help you manage mobile device management (MDM) and Cisco Umbrella settings

 The key contact (the person that completed your device forecast) or technical contact (nominated when the order was placed) can request this support by raising a ticket with the XMA Service Desk.
+If you ordered after August 2020 then anyone with a TechSource account can request support.

 Log an issue by emailing [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk).

 To help us verify you for security, please make sure you email us from that address that:

 * you used to complete the device forecast (if you’re a key contact)

-was entered when the devices were ordered (if you’re a technical contact) Once you have contacted the XMA Service Desk, they will log a ticket and send a confirmation email with a unique reference number.
+* was entered when the devices were ordered (if you’re a technical contact)

+Once you have contacted the XMA Service Desk, they will log a ticket and send a confirmation email with a unique reference number.

 Tickets will be prioritised depending on how urgent they are, and the impact of the issue.
 The incident or request will be sent to the relevant support staff to help with your issue.